On Minimum Maximal Distance-k Matchings: Acknowledgements

-We thank Yury L. Orlovich for stating the initial problems that led to the main results of sections 2 and 4, as long as for useful comments and suggestions and Dieter Rautenbach for a discussion about graphs with equal $k$-packing and $2k$-packing numbers (section 3).
-The technique used in section 5 is inspired by an unpublished work of Oleg Duginov and Eugene Dolzhenok on the dissociation sets problem.
+We thank Yury Orlovich for stating the initial problems that led to the main results of Sections \ref{k-equim} and \ref{non-approx}, as long as for useful comments and suggestions, and Dieter Rautenbach for a discussion about graphs with equal $k$-packing and $2k$-packing numbers (Section \ref{k-equip}).
+The technique used in Section \ref{sec-restr} is inspired by an unpublished work of Oleg Duginov and Eugene Dolzhenok on the dissociation sets problem.
+We also thank anonymous reviewers for their numerous helpful comments on the preliminary versions of this paper.

 This work has been partially supported by the Belarusian BRFFR grant (Project F15MLD-022).